Mental Health Support

 Here at Trinity Hall Welfare we strive to keep college as happy and (mentally) healthy as possible.
 Talking about mental health is not taboo, and the welfare team regularly run events to help promote understanding and stamp-out the stigma surrounding mental health.

 If you begin to feel that your mental health is suffering, it is important to seek out help.
-As always, you can talk to one of the Welfare officers, arrange to speak to the college counsellor/nurse, or arrange a visit to your GP.
+As always, you can talk to one of the Welfare officers, arrange to speak to the college mental health team or arrange a visit to your GP.

 In an emergency, and you feel that yourself or one of your friends is at imminent risk of harm, it is important to phone 999 or go straight to Addenbrookes A&E. The porters (01223 332500) can help organising ambulances/transport to hospital.
 You can also phone NHS direct on 111 in a non-life threatening emergency for more advice.